 Tara Davis, Suzuki violin, Suzuki piano – B.M.A.
 University of Western Ontario, Suzuki teacher training

-Since graduating with a Bachelor of Musical Arts in Music Performance from the University of Western Ontario, Tara Davis has worked as a freelance musician on both violin and piano for almost 20 years, performing around the world in various orchestras, small ensembles, theater productions and as a soloist and guest artist for many different types of concerts, recitals, church services and special events.
+Since graduating with a Bachelor of Musical Arts in Music Performance from the University of Western Ontario, Tara Davis has worked as a freelance musician on both violin and piano for over 20 years, performing around the world in various orchestras, small ensembles, theater productions and as a soloist and guest artist for many different types of concerts, recitals, church services and special events.
 Tara is a registered Suzuki teacher, having studied Suzuki Music Pedagogy with Mrs. Daphne Hughes in Ontario Canada and more recently with Sharon Miller at EMU.

 Sharon Miller, administrative director, Suzuki violin, viola, Jr. Strings conductor, Suzuki Pedagogy – M.M.
 East Carolina University